 (A supposition that requires the use of were in the subjunctive mood.).

-Subjunctive mood is also used to follow expressions that begin with it is crucial, it is desirable that, it is important that, and it is necessary that, etc
+Subjunctive mood is used to follow expressions that begin with it is crucial that, it is desirable that, it is important that, it is necessary that, etc

 The verb be is followed by past tense or adjective in the subjunctive clause.

 - He asks that she be awake during the lecture.